abdullahi05/moringa-pong-project/README.md

 ##access and downloads;
-  the game does not need any downloads its easier to use and manage you just need to browse it through the Internet using the below link: and you could play the whole time.
+  the game does not need any downloads its easier to use and manage you just need to browse it through the Internet using the below link: and you could play the whole time.all help can be accessed through github and online research through your browser.

 ##known bugs
  the website is all made only in html